17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Our favorite instrument was a traditional pipe organ with an open back which allowed you to literally go inside the instrument while someone else played, creating the ultimate surround-sound experience.

-If the interactive aspect of the museum wasn’t enough, there was an abundance of interesting information to discover about the history of organ making in Southern Vermont.
+If the museum’s interactive aspect wasn’t enough, there was an abundance of interesting information to discover about the history of organ making in Southern Vermont.

-The staff member who was working when we visited had an encyclopedic knowledge of Brattleboro town history, which gave context to the exhibits and made us want to stay for hours.
+The staff member who was working when we visited had encyclopedic knowledge of Brattleboro’s history, which gave context to the exhibits and made us want to stay for hours.

-This museum is one of the best things to do in Brattleboro VT, especially if you’re into musical instruments or the history of commerce in Southern Vermont, and will be especially fun for pianists and organ players.
+This museum is one of the best things to do in Brattleboro, VT, especially if you’re into musical instruments or the history of commerce in Southern Vermont, and it will be especially fun for pianists and organ players.
 Hours are 2-4 pm every Saturday from May through mid-October.

 Check Out Live Music at Stone Church

-The Stone Church is one of Brattleboro’s most well-known and loved destinations and it’s easy to see why.
+The Stone Church is one of Brattleboro’s best-known and most loved destinations, and it’s easy to see why.

 The church was renovated to create a unique venue for performers stopping in Southern Vermont, and the gorgeous Gothic architecture creates a performance space unlike any other in Vermont.